ziggity/went-to-bali-mwahaha/README.md

 * Add admin support to add new products.

 * Add admin flash messages for adding new product, updating, and edit and add CRUD functionality core.

+* Add validation for products.